openshift/enhancements/enhancements/ingress/ingress-dashboard.md

 This "Networking" category can potentially be used for other Network-related dashboards, such as for OVN, NetObserv, etc.

-Clicking on this dashboard will open it, showing time-series charts such as cluster ingress stats and HAProxy metrics.
+Clicking on this dashboard will open it, showing time-series charts, such as cluster ingress stats and HAProxy metrics.
-On each chart, an "Inspect" link allows to view that metrics from the _Metrics_ page, which allows to customize the query (e.g: modifying the label filters, the grouping, etc.) and view the result directly.
+On each chart, an "Inspect" link allows the user to view that metric from the _Metrics_ page, which allows the user to customize the query (for example, to modify the label filters, the grouping, etc.) and view the result directly.
 Note that editing a query from the _Metrics_ page does not affect dashboards displayed in the _Dashboards_ page.
 These behaviours are already implemented in the Console and do not necessitate any change.